 Usually, a rheumatologist treats patients with lupus, but other doctors may be needed, depending on the organs affected.
 Talking about specific needs and concerns will help determine the best medical team for each lupus patient, who may use a combination of many different medicines to get the disease under control.
 These drugs range from mild to strong, and include pharmaceuticals such as corticosteroids, anti-malarials, immunosuppressives and anti-inflammatory drugs.
 Complementary treatments may alleviate pain, such as acupuncture, meditation, yoga, regular exercise and guided imagery.5

 Many drugs are currently under investigation for treating lupus .
 While there is no cure, it’s important to work closely with your doctor to set treatment goals that reduce symptoms and damage from the disease, to live a healthy life with good nutrition and physical activity, and to keep stress under control.
-Thanks to awareness brought to the disease by Lupus Awareness Month and other efforts, people diagnosed with lupus can go on to experience full, high-quality lives.6,7
+Thanks to awareness brought to the disease by Lupus Awareness Month link opens in a new window and other efforts, people diagnosed with lupus can go on to experience full, high-quality lives.6,7